Icinga/icinga2/INSTALL.md

     [2016-12-08 16:44:25 +0100] information/ConfigItem: Committing config item(s).
     ...

+### Init Script

 Icinga 2 can be started as a daemon using the provided init script:

     # /etc/init.d/icinga2
     Usage: /etc/init.d/icinga2 {start|stop|restart|reload|checkconfig|status}

+### Systemd

-If your distribution uses systemd:
+If your distribution uses Systemd:

     # systemctl {start|stop|reload|status|enable|disable} icinga2

+In case the distribution is running Systemd >227, you'll also need to package and install the `etc/initsystem/icinga2.service.limits.conf` file into `/etc/systemd/system/icinga2.service.d`.

+### openrc

 Or if your distribution uses openrc (like Alpine):